 The Cyrus R. Vance Center and Orrick, together with GVA, Belex, and Olaniwun Ajayi, are hosting a series of professional training workshops on Public-Private Partnerships (P3) from April 27-30, 2021.
-The workshops will feature Lorraine McGowen, Vincent Casey, Kelly Newsome, and Anne Murray from Orrick, along with several local counsel from Ethiopia, Kenya and Nigeria.
+The workshops will feature Lorraine McGowen, Vincent Casey, Anne Murray and Kelly Newsome from Orrick, along with several local counsel from Ethiopia, Kenya and Nigeria.
 Expected attendees include participants from government and private practice in several African regions.

 Each workshop will discuss the mechanics of P3 transactions in Africa, along with the pan-African, Nigerian, Ethiopian, and Kenyan legal and regulatory P3 landscape and corruption prevention strategies.

-As a leading D&I advocate, Lorraine creates programs for the legal profession and the community.
-She was selected as a 2019 Rainmaker by the Minority Corporate Counsel Association (MCCA) and as one of Savoy Magazine’s Most Influential Black Lawyers for 2018 and 2015, and received Legal Outreach’s Pipeline to Diversity 2017 Champion Award and the New York City Bar Association Diversity and Inclusion 2012 Champion Award.
-IFLR 1000 Rankings named Lorraine a leading lawyer in the U.S. She was selected by Direct Women to be a 2016 Board Institute member.
+As a leading DEI advocate, Lorraine creates programs for the legal profession and the community.
+She was selected as a 2019 Rainmaker by the Minority Corporate Counsel Association (MCCA) and as one of Savoy Magazine’s Most Influential Black Lawyers for 2022, 2018 and 2015 and received Legal Outreach’s Pipeline to Diversity 2017 Champion Award and the New York City Bar Association Diversity and Inclusion 2012 Champion Award.
+IFLR1000 Rankings named Lorraine a leading lawyer in the U.S. She was selected by Direct Women to be a 2016 Board Institute member.
 She is a frequent speaker and author on bankruptcy and insolvency and diversity and inclusion.

 Anne frequently represents companies and individuals in matters before the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), and other government agencies.
 She conducts internal investigations and risk assessments; performs pre-acquisition anti-corruption diligence; counsels companies about compliance issues; and develops corporate compliance programs, policies, procedures and training models.